Getting started with Babylon¶

 State file specification¶

-If the state file does not exist, the first Babylon command you run will initialize a new state and persist it in Azure Storage and local file.
+If the state file does not exist, the first Babylon command you run will initialize a new state and persist it locally.

 Note

-To enable persistence in Azure Storage, you must set the parameter remote: true
+- To enable persistence in the cloud, you must set the parameter

-(This will be explained in detail in the Deploy Workspace tutorial just keep it in mind for now)
+(This will be explained in detail in the Deploy Workspace tutorial, just keep it in mind for now.) - The structure and content of the state may change in future releases as needed.

 Babylon State Structure¶